geosolutions-it/MapStore2/docs/user-guide/timeline.md

 <img src="../img/timeline/timeline-animation-settings.jpg" class="ms-docimage"  style="max-width:500px;" />

 By default, the **Snap to guide layer** is enabled.
 It allows to force the time cursor to snap to the selected layer's data.
 The user can disable *Snap to guide level* to select the preferred time step through the **Animation Step** option.
-For example, the process could be similar to the following:
+For example, the process could be similar to the following one:

 <img src="../img/timeline/animation-passage.jpg" class="ms-docimage"/>